Thabang252/portfolio-website-html-css-js/README.md

 # 🌐 Thabang's Portfolio Website

-Welcome to my personal portfolio website — a space where I showcase my work, skills, and the services I offer as a freelance Web Designer, Graphic Designer, and aspiring Software Engineer.
+Welcome to my portfolio website — a space where I showcase my work, skills, and the services I offer as a freelance Web Designer, Graphic Designer, and aspiring Software Engineer.

-This site was built to not only reflect my design philosophy, but also to provide potential clients and collaborators with a user-friendly, responsive, and SEO-optimized experience.
+This site was built to not only reflect my design philosophy but also to provide potential clients and collaborators with a user-friendly, responsive, and SEO-optimized experience.

 ## 💼 About Me